Measuring temporal characteristics of the Cherenkov radiation signal from extensive air showers of cosmic rays with a

-To evaluate the free parameters of $f_{in}^{lognorm}$, the nonlinear least squares approach is used.
+To evaluate the free parameters of $f_{\rm in}^{\rm lognorm}$, the nonlinear least squares approach is used.
 The aim is to minimize the sum of the squared differences between the observed signal and the convolution result in the time window.
 The optimal values of the parameters are found here by applying a downhill simplex method~\cite{Amoeba}.

-To decrease the influence of noise on the analyzed signals, we selected DAQ output signals with amplitudes above the threshold 0.075 V. For instance, in the event no.~906 shown in Fig.~\ref{Fig:Fout}, only eight channels have amplitudes of the signal above this threshold.
-The optimized convolution result $(f_{in}^{lognorm}*g)$ in comparison with the observed output signal $f_{out}$ is illustrated in Fig.~\ref{Fig:Fit}.
+To decrease the influence of noise on the analyzed signals, we selected DAQ output signals with amplitudes above the threshold 0.075 V. It was found sufficient in selection of appropriate signals using the real experimental data of the telescope and the Yakutsk array detectors with signal-to-noise ratio above 45 dB \cite{Dcnvlv}.

+For instance, in the event no.~906 shown in Fig.~\ref{Fig:Fout}, only eight channels have amplitudes of the signal above this threshold.
+The optimized convolution result $(f_{\rm in}^{\rm lognorm}*g)$ in comparison with the observed output signal $f_{\rm out}$ is illustrated in Fig.~\ref{Fig:Fit}.